Gaillardia aestivalis (Walter) H.Rock

 Bloom Time: Late spring to fall

-Gaillardia aestivalis is a perennial herb, sometimes growing from a rhizome, up to 2 feet (60 cm) tall.
-The leaves are borne alternately along the stem.
+Gaillardia aestivalis is a perennial herb that grows up to 2 feet (60 cm) tall.
+Leaves are borne alternately along the stem.
 They are variable in shape and up to 2.4 inches (6 cm) long.
 The ones toward the top may clasp the stem at their bases.
-The flower heads are up to 3 inches (7.5 cm) in diameter and have yellow rays (sometimes with red bases) and brownish-purple disks.
-The flowers are distinctive because they often have only partial rays or in some cases are virtually rayless.
+Flower heads are up to 3 inches (7.5 cm) in diameter and have yellow rays (sometimes with red bases) and brownish-purple disks.
+Flowers are distinctive because they often have only partial rays or, in some cases, are virtually rayless.

 USDA hardiness zone 5a to 9b: from −20 °F (−28.9 °C) to 30 °F (−1.1 °C).

 How to Grow and Care

 Sow seeds into a well-draining soil and cover slightly.
 Although drought tolerant once established, the care of Blanket Flowers includes keeping the seeds moist until germination occurs.
 Once established, occasional watering should become a part of Blanket Flowers' care.
 This assists in a longer display of the colorful blooms.

 Care of Gaillardias includes planting in a full sun location to keep this fast-growing specimen happy.
 As a native plant to the central United States and Mexico, Blanket Flower is a heat-loving flower that attracts butterflies.
 Growing Blanket Flowers are drought tolerant and do not like wet feet from soggy soil.

 Growing Blanket Flowers can naturalize in a meadow or field, adding hues of color.
 Easy care of Blanket Flowers makes them an ideal specimen for many landscape uses.
 See more at How to Grow and Care for Blanket Flowers.